 But recently, anticipating a milestone birthday (the big 4-0) and knowing that our not-a-baby-anymore daughter would be fine for two weeks with grandma, we decided to take that trip we had to skip before.

-We set off to Greece with a mission to find the love that all-too-often takes a back seat to parenthood.
+We set off to Greece with a mission to find the love that all-too-often takes a back seat to parenthood with a belated honeymoon in Corfu.

 Greece had been top-of-list for us when we envisioned a honeymoon way back in 2011.
 We fantasized about the beaches, the stark white cliff-side island dwellings and the wild herb laden delicacies.